 Check “Blood for Poppies” and “Felt”.

-7. Gary Clark, Jr. – Blak and Blu Gary Clark, Jr. is a prodigiously-talented guitarist and singer, the latest in a long string from Texas.
+7. Gary Clark, Jr. – Blak and Blu Gary Clark, Jr. is a prodigiously-talented guitarist and singer, the latest in a long line from Texas.
 Blessed with a voice that falls somewhere between John Legend and Stevie Wonder and the ability to scorch a fret board like the bastard son of Jimi Hendrix and T-Bone Walker, his future appears unlimited.

 But as evidenced on Blak and Blu, such overweening talent can sometimes be a liability.
 When you can perform soul, hard rock, pop, blues and hip-hop, it’s a powerful temptation to do all of them—all the time.
 Where Clark’s major-label debut stumbles is in its embrace of this scattershot approach.